 “I do this as a language learner as much as a teacher.
 I was not brought up in a Māori-speaking home and I’m far from a te reo expert.
 I create these songs to help myself and others learn te reo.
 With short, repeated simple phrases and words and the English translation already within the song, I can help listeners (children, teachers, parents) to say/sing and understand the Māori words.
 Research shows that using the medium of song to help people learn te reo actually works.”

-Jaqi toured Germany in 1998 with a collection of original folk/country/rock recordings in a female acoustic duo The Mona Lisas.
+A career highlight was the tour in Germany in 1998 in a female duo, The Mona Lisas with a collection of original acoustic indie rock recordings.
 Her grungy rock band Mothership was played regularly on Cry music TV, and later her multi-cultural line-up Manu Taniwha was aired on TV2’s Ground Zero music show in 1999.

 ” It’s been a geographical journey as much as anything else.
 I have songs written in Christchurch, Invercargill, Auckland and my home town is Whakatāne.
 Since discovering my Māori heritage I also now link to Waikato, Tauranga and the East Coast.
 My identity – who I am and where I come from is integral to all my creative works.
 It’s a really good feeling to have created two high-quality albums reaching across demographics.
 To have a new children’s collection and a new rock EP coming out within the next 12 months is really satisfying.”